6 Effective ways to ignore your haters by Julie Furlong

 - What is true about the situation?

 - Does it really matter that that person does not like you?
-(Read: What Matters Most)
+(Read: 4 Simple questions that will help you realise what matters most)

 4. Accept you can’t please everyone.